 How do I borrow/access them?

 Hardcopies and items in other formats may be checked out at the Circulation Desk with a valid student ID.
-Because of the heavy demand for these items, they may be subject to renewal limits as well as restrictions on the number of items that can be borrowed at one time.
+Because of the heavy demand for these items, reserves are subject to renewal limits (no renewals) as well as restrictions on the number of items that can be borrowed at one time (3).
 The loan period for course reserves is chosen by the instructor and is shorter than regular loan periods.
 Overdue fines for late returns are high.
 Please contact the appropriate library for information regarding specific borrowing policies and fines for reserves at that location.

 Electronic reserves are accessed by using your link blue account to log into Bb.
 Once in Bb, click on the eReserves link found in the navigation menu to locate the E-reserves for your course.
 Alternatively, once in Bb, you may also click on Content Collection/Libraries/Ereserves/Your Course Folder.

 For your convenience, a link to the Bb login screen is also provided in the Course Reserve Search option found in InfoKat.

 If you experience trouble accessing E-reserves, please contact your instructor so he/she can contact the appropriate reserves staff to assist with resolving the problem.